MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 With [AI builder](/power-automate/use-ai-builder), you to add intelligence to your automated processes, predict outcomes, and help improve business performance.
 AI Builder capacity is expressed in the form of "service credits".
 Service credits serve as the single (common) currency across all the scenarios that AI Builder supports.
 Available service credits are deducted when AI Builder services are used.
 For instance, you could use these credits to extract data from a few documents with _form processing_ or perform hundreds of basic OCR extractions with _text recognition_.

 Different scenarios (for example, forms processing, prediction, etc.) consume service credits at different rates.
-Each Power Automate Premium license grants you 5000 credits, allowing you to assess the capabilities in AI Builder.
+Each Power Automate premium license grants you 5000 credits, allowing you to assess the capabilities in AI Builder.
 Learn more about [AI builder licensing](/power-platform/admin/powerapps-flow-licensing-faq).

 ### Dataverse database and file capacity